Milman, Queensland: Establishment of the School

-The settlers must have had discussions with Railways and tried to get a framed tent with floor 40’ long and 12’ wide, however this exceeded the budget and on referral to the Department Public Instruction a framed tent consisting of a walled building (tent) of only 10’ 6" x 12’ with a galvanised roof of 17’ 6" by 15’ 6" was installed.
-The walled building was a canvas tent with wooden sides 3’ 6" high and the remaining walls were rolled up canvas for windows.
-A gap existed between the inner tent and the galvanised roof for air flow and being larger than the tent provided shade.
+The settlers must have had discussions with Railways and tried to get a framed tent with floor 40’ long and 12’ wide.
+The parents provided the teachers hut, as a condition of obtaining approval for a school and this completed by the settlers at their cost in February 1913.
+This was a stand-alone single-room sawn-timber hut 12’ by 8’ with a 6’ verandah along a long side and a water tank.

 The first teacher was Mr. Karl August Mohr who ceased work at the Gurrumba school, a mining district 100 km west of Innisfail, on 30 July and arrived at Jardine on 7 August about 3 o’clock.
 The second letter to the Department on 8 August 1913 advised he had taken charge of the Jardine Provisional School on that day.
-The parents provided the teachers hut, as a condition of obtaining approval for a school and this completed by the settlers at their cost in February 1913.
-This was a stand-alone single-room sawn-timber hut 12’ by 8’ with a 6’ verandah along a long side and a water tank.

 The names of the first school committee, elected at a meeting on 24 August 1913 attended by 18 settlers, was: Chairman Mr. Otto Haase, Secretary Mr. Louis Meyer, Treasurer Mr. Kurt Henke, Members Messrs Max Menzel and Frank Maleszka."
 The parents and settlers must have been devastated when Mr. Mohr did not return from Christmas holidays the next year, because of his untimely ill health, and he died the following year.